swgriffith/azure-guides/networking-overview/bridge-vs-transparent.md

 kubectl get pods -o wide --sort-by=.spec.nodeName # Sorted by node name
 ```

 Now lets run through the network stack.
 Again, you'll need to set up ssh access to the node.
-See part1 or part 2 for details.
+See part1 or part2 for details.

 ```bash
 # Get the process id for our nginx deployment